sualah/najm/README.md

 # Najm
-## An elegant and modern programming lanhuage
+## An elegant and modern programming language